Jeep1945/Dualheading/README.md

 Single_Core_5 is only one ardusimple F9P and an esp32.
 This 2 versions work with USB
-The Photo is a symbol wireing. the Gpio Pin for LED is 2 and Gpio Pin for Ntrip is 4 Dual_usb_Ethernet is a version where both cores are in use.
+The Photo is a symbol wireing. the Gpio Pin for LED is 2 and Gpio Pin for Ntrip is 4 Dualheading is a version where both cores are in use.
 One for WiFi and second for position.
 The benefit is that you have no break in AgopenGPS when Wifi make a break.
 Ntrip with APOS is possible.